tundish/blathnaid/app/tale.rst

 -------

 And there before him stood Ingomer, in all his Mayoral finery, and surrounded by guards.

+Jack stepped forward and raised up his locket saying, "I carry a message!"

+Ingomer was always in fear of bad news, and he raised his hand to halt the advance.
+He glanced at the locket, and then back at Jack's.
+"What is it?
+Quickly!"

 He looked older than the portrait on the notices, and altogether less noble.
-Jack stepped forward and raised up his locket saying, "I carry a message!"

-.. todo:: Ingomer foresees his doom.
+Ingomer hadn't been feeling well lately.
 His love of Gin had paled his skin.
+Where he had tried to shave, his face was sore and blotchy.

 .. progenitis vitiosioris!
 (Oh, unhappy progeny!)
 From Horace III.6, adopting Vocative Feminine Plural
 .. progeniem vitiosiorem